dpi/drupal-simple_recaptcha/README.md

 Internal route /api/simple_recaptcha/verify is implemented because of two reasons:
 * to avoid exposition of secret key in page markup
 * to avoid problems with CORS policy

+## Theming
+This modules wraps reCaptcha widget with custom `<div>` element, which receives helper CSS classes depending on state:
+* .recaptcha, .recaptcha-wrapper - default state, those classes are provided in initial state even when reCaptcha widget wasn't rendered yet
+* .recaptcha-visible - reCaptcha widget was successfully rendered and is ready to use
+* .recaptcha-error - reCaptcha widget was successfuly rendered, but reCaptcha validation response isn't validated yet ( for example: user tries to submit form before dealing with reCaptcha challenge)